pedro-crb/optisandbox/README.md

+### OptiSandbox
-optisandbox is a standalone version of the Opti class extracted from [Aerosandbox](https://github.com/peterdsharpe/AeroSandbox)
+OptiSandbox is a standalone version of the numpy and optimization modules extracted from [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox).